conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 ## Status of Hooks

-Hooks were released to give users a way to perform additional tasks besides the usual actions in Conan like exporting, building, uploading... and even to customize part of the Conan behavior.
+Hooks were released to give users a way to perform additional tasks besides the usual actions in Conan like exporting, building, uploading... and even to implement additional actions as part of the Conan behavior.
 This view has not changed and we strongly believe they make a lot of sense for people using Conan inside a company or organization that want a custom behavior when building all of their packages.

 However, companies aren't the only ones that can benefit from the power of custom actions in Conan but also the open source community.
 Hooks are very convenient when it comes to linting syntax in recipes, checking for missing attributes like licenses, ensuring proper application